RHUB

 How do I customize my TurboMeeting web page beyond my logo and organization name?

-See our customization page for more details.
+See the customization page for details.

 Is Java required to run TurboMeeting?

-How do I backup my appliance database?
+How do I backup my server database?

 Download the backup utility.
 Run the following command where the utility is saved: